markomlikota/markomlikota.github.io/page_teaching.markdown

 <div class="tooltip"> <pptt> Advanced Quantitative Methods </pptt> (Interdisciplinary Master, elective course) <br> <jjj>(Spring 2025)</jjj>
 </div>
 <abstr>
-  This course builds on the course "Statistical Literacy" by introducing the fundamentals of econometrics.
-After taking this course, students will be familiar with a wide variety of tools -- such as OLS regressions and the basics of panel data techniques -- that are used by social scientists to answer real world questions.
-The emphasis lies on understanding the assumptions behind common techniques; developing skills to read and understand quantitative academic papers; and analyzing interesting datasets using statistical software.
+  Building on the compulsory course “Statistical Literacy”, this course introduces the fundamentals of econometrics.
+It discusses OLS regressions and the basics of panel data techniques, which are commonly used by social scientists to answer real world questions.
+The emphasis lies on understanding the assumptions behind these methods, on developing the skills to read and understand quantitative academic papers, and on analyzing interesting datasets using statistical software.
 </abstr>